insight-platform/Savant/docs/source/advanced_topics/0_pipeline_benchmarking.rst

         - element: devnull_sink

 It represents benchmarking without real-life sinks which can form a bottleneck.
-If you want to test CV/ML performance it is what you are looking for.
+This is what you are looking for if you want to test CV/ML performance .
 However, often you need to test end-to-end, including a specific sink implementation used practically.
-In such a situation, you need to include in the benchmark additional components, like a sink adapter you are planning to use and 3rd-party systems.
+In such a situation, you need to include additional components in the benchmark, like a sink adapter you are planning to use and 3rd-party systems.

 Major Performance-Related Parameters
 ------------------------------------